allisondw/Sorta-PROTOTYPE/README.md

     for handing the image data on the front end

 #### Backend API (of my making):
-    for storing and retrieving gallery images
+    for storing and retrieving images and user settings

 ### Sitemap